 Your audiences’ behaviors tell you so much about their needs and where they are in the marketing funnel.
 Track their behaviors and pay close attention.
 With that information, you can create highly targeted email marketing messages that will successfully move people from prospects to customers.

 Get started with the behaviors introduced in this article, and when you’re ready to take your email marketing to cannabis and hemp license holders to the next level, schedule a demo of the Cannabiz Media License Database and see how it can help your business grow.

 More Expert Email Marketing Tips for Cannabis Businesses and Cannabis-Related Businesses

 Want to learn more about email marketing and get the best results with the Cannabiz Media License Database?
-Read these articles to boost your ROI:
+Read our email marketing articles to boost your ROI.